How To Make Money From Music: 15 Ways You Haven’t Thought Of Yet

 Many musicians earn side income by teaching their skills to others.
 There are plenty of ways to get involved with teaching.
 If you're a pianist, consider teaching piano lessons to children.
 If you're a singer, consider teaching singing lessons to a fiance who wants to impress their future husband or wife with a song on their wedding day.

-I personally haven't explored this option, but doing a Google search might help you find the best websites to offer your teaching lessons on.
+Doing a Google search might help you find the best websites to offer your teaching lessons on.
 Many YouTubers offer lessons as a reward through Patreon subscriptions.
 Patreon is a website that allows your fans to contribute a monthly payment to you to support your work.

 10. Online course

 Offering an online course takes more work in the beginning, but allows you to collect passive income without putting in any more effort after the online course has been released.
 Websites such as Teachable allow you to offer your course to the entire world through their website.

 You'll need to spend time planning, recording, and editing your online course.
 What do you want to teach?
 How many lessons will be involved?
 What will each lesson cover?
 How will you film and produce each lesson?
 How will you market your course?
 Some of these questions might be pretty daunting, so doing some research and seeing how other creators offer their online courses might help.